 Two 15-week terms:

 - Fall semester: late August to late December

 - Spring semester: mid-January to mid-May

 Students must plan to attend for the entire semester.

 - Graphic Design

 - Video & Film Arts

 Exchange students must enroll in a full-time course load of at least 12 credits.
-Students typically enroll in 15 credits (five classes) -- usually four studio classes and one academic class.
+Students typically enroll in 15 credits (five classes) -- usually three studio classes and two academic classes.
 Exchange students may take classes in their major area and in any other studio area for which they are qualified, space permitting.
 Studio classes generally meet once per week for six hours, and most academic classes meet once per week for three hours.
 Students should expect to spend approximately 45 hours per week engaged in learning activities both in and out of class.
 In most studio classes, students will do studio work and will participate in critiques and presentations.
 Exchange students are expected to attend all class meetings and complete all course work.
 Grades and credits will be awarded at the end of the semester.